Rotator Cuff Surgeon

 The mini-open rotator cuff repair appears to offer the advantages of the formal open rotator cuff repair and the completely arthroscopic rotator cuff repair while avoiding many of their disadvantages.

-It is important to consider formal open repair as the gold standard or benchmark when examining the results of arthroscopic treatment.
-Many of the principles required for a successful outcome after a formal open repair are also necessary to achieving a good outcome with mini-open or completely arthroscopic repairs.
+For patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities, it is important to consider formal open repair as the gold standard or benchmark when examining the results of arthroscopic treatment.
+Dr. James Mazzara, orthopedic shoulder surgeon understands that many of the principles required for a successful outcome after a formal open repair are also necessary to achieving a good outcome with mini-open or completely arthroscopic repairs.
+Dr. Mazzara can help patients decide which type of rotator cuff repair is right for them.

 Fundamentals of Rotator Cuff Repair